caseyfee/PopQuiz_java/README.md

 ## Credits

-Big thanks to BCS, MDN documentation, YouTubers, and my tutor.
+Big thanks to BCS, MDN documentation, YouTubers, and of course- my tutor.